 *There may be an opportunity for students in the top 20% of their graduating high school class to make the SAT or ACT optional.
 For more information, contact the Office of Admissions.

 One of the following examinations is required of all students, both freshmen and transfers whose native language is not English:

-- IELTS (International English Language Test) jointly managed by the British Council, IDP: IELTS Australia and the University of Cambridge ESOL Examinations
+- IELTS (recommended score is 6.0 or higher) - jointly managed by the British Council, IDP: IELTS Australia and the University of Cambridge ESOL Examinations

 All international applicants must send a bank-certified statement and/or other form of documentation indicating the annual resources available for their education, such as a letter of financial support.
 The statement should be sent with the application or supporting documents and is required for the issuance of an I-20 form.